Raja CA: Records and statistics

 Abdelmajid Dolmy holds the record for the most games played for the club standing at 550 appearances.

-Raja is the first and only team in Morocco to win the league 6 times in a row, from the 1995–96 season to the 2000–01 season.
-Most points obtained in a single season (1997-1998) under the actual points scale (67 points).
-In the 1997–96 season, Raja won the league and only lost one match (a record).The team played 62 consecutive seasons in the first division of the Moroccan League, with traditional rivals Wydad AC.
+Raja is the first and only team to win six straight Botola titles, between 1995–96 and 2000–01 season.
+In 1997–98, Raja recorded the most points obtained in a single season under the actual points scale (67 points).
+In the 2023/24 season, Raja won the golden league with 0 defeat.

-Raja is the only Moroccan club to have played all the finals of all the competitions in which it participated, along with ASFAR.
-After winning the African Champions League for the third time in its history in 1999, it qualified for the 2000 Club World Cup in Brazil as the first Moroccan-African team to participate in the World Cup.
-The first and only team to win the African Champions League title from the first participation in 1989.
-The second African team and the first Arab to qualify for the FIFA Club World Cup final in Morocco in 2013 and faced the European champion Bayern Munich, and the match ended with the Bavarian club winning two goals without a response.
+Raja is the only Moroccan club to have played all the finals of all the competitions in which it participated.
+After winning the Champions League for the third time in its history in 1999, it qualified for the 2000 Club World Cup in Brazil as the first Moroccan and African team to do so.
+Raja is also the only African team, with TP Mazembe, to reach the final of the FIFA Club World Cup in 2013, losing to Bayern Munich (2–0).

-Raja CA is the only Moroccan club that ranked among the top 10 teams in the world by FIFA in the year 2000.
+Raja CA is the only Moroccan club that ranked among the top 10 teams in the world by FIFA in 2000.

-On 11 May, and after the victory against Mouloudia Oujda (2–1), Raja broke the national record for the most goals scored in one season, reaching 100 goals.
-The team also fared well in the league, finishing the league campaign in 2nd position.
-Raja played a total of 61 games in all competitions that season, another record for a Moroccan team.
-Mouhcine Iajour was the league top scorer with 19 goals.
+On 11 May 2019, and after the victory against Mouloudia Oujda (2–1), Raja broke the national record for most goals scored in a single season, reaching 100 goals.
+They played a total of 61 games in all competitions that season, a Moroccan record.

 The club recorded a flawless campaign of six wins in as many games, notably against last season's runners-up Pyramids and Zambia's Nkana whose 2–0 defeat at the hands of the Green Eagles ended their streak of invincibility at home across all African competitions going back to 1976.
 By doing so, Raja became only the second team to score 18 points in the group stage (alongside Étoile du Sahel) and set a new record of becoming the first team not to concede a single goal in the group stage (in the Champions League and Confederation Cup).